RobertoRuizR/GBTD_litrev_traitcat_cleaning/README.md

 ## Literature review

-The creation of the database described is done using “only” data found in secondary sources, such as databases and review articles.
-The reason is simple: There are *too many traits* for *too many bats*.
 The present review, and subsequent database, aims to be the next step in the trait-based approach for the study of bats proposed by Castillo-Figueroa & Pérez-Torres (2021).
-For example, several databases (e.g. ZooTraits;
-Gonçalvez-Souza et al., 2024*,* and ChiroVox; Görföl et al., 2022) are continuously updated and openly invite data integration from around the world.
-As such, this database will be easy to access and to update, as the final goal is to be a dynamic repository of bat tra
+For example, several databases (e.g. ZooTraits; Gonçalvez-Souza et al., 2024*,* and ChiroVox; Görföl et al., 2022) are continuously updated and openly invite data integration from around the world.
+As such, this database will be easy to access and to update, as the final goal is to be a dynamic repository of bat traits.

 ## Trait selection process